Pirates of the Caribbean: Dead Men Tell No Tales: Other territories

-Marketed as Salazar's Revenge in most countries, the film was released day-and-date with its debut in 54 markets (91% of its total marketplace, except Japan, where it debuted on July 1).
+Australia and New Zealand, the film was released day-and-date with its debut in 54 markets (91% of its total marketplace, except Japan, where it debuted on July 1).
 Preliminary reports had the film opening to $150–175 million, but possibly overperforming depending on major markets, most notably China.
 While its Chinese run benefited from the May 28–30 Dragon Boat Festival—a lucrative moviegoing period—and from International Children's Day (June 1), the Manchester Arena bombing had a deteriorating effect on certain European markets over the film's opening weekend.
 From Wednesday to Friday, it registered an opening of $208.8 million.
 Around $14 million of that came from IMAX screenings, the second-biggest international IMAX opening in May, after Captain America: Civil War (2016).
 Similar to its US plunge, it earned $73.8 million in its second weekend, falling to second place, behind Wonder Woman.

 It recorded the biggest opening day of the year in several markets, including Germany ($3.6 million), Austria, France ($2.3 million), Finland, Sweden, Belgium, Thailand ($400,000), Indonesia, Malaysia, and the Netherlands ($900,000).
 Russia posted the biggest opening of all time with $18.4 million ($18.6 million including previews).
 In China, where the film had its global premiere, it earned $21.3 million on its opening day, the fourth-biggest Disney opening in the country.
 It had an 87% marketshare and had already surpassed the entire earnings of Pirates of the Caribbean: At World's End.
 Earning a total of $67.9 million, it registered the third-highest three-day for any Disney title, and a much-higher opening than the US.
 The film did extremely well in IMAX, earning $9 million from 401 screens from Friday to early Monday bookings.
 The robust opening has been attributed to the Dragon Boat Festival, Depp's star power, the ubiquity of the franchise, the impact of Shanghai Disneyland Park, and good word of mouth, with a score of 7.5/10 on reviews aggregator Douban and 8.7/10 on top mobile-ticketing platform Weying.
 The film's final release market was Japan (July 1), where it opened at number one, achieving the highest-grossing opening for a Western film of the year, earning $9.25 million over the July 1–2 weekend.
 It retained the box office lead for one more week, and was the highest-grossing foreign film in the following weekend.